Quick Guide: Creating a Mockup of a Mobile App

 When we’re talking about mockups, it’s easy to associate themselves with other similar concepts and get wrong ideas.
 While they seem similar to prototyping and wireframing, they are poles apart.

 While on prototyping, you can click on a button and the relative function would be triggered and you would be shown a response.

 Wireframing is one of the initial stages, where you design the entire flow of your app.
 This involves structuring based on user scenarios.
 A simple sketch of your app’s flow could be a wireframe but a mockup is an advanced version of how the final product would look and feel.

-There are a plenty of advantages to developing a mockup.
+There are plenty of advantages to developing a Mockup design for mobile app.